Prasad-1703/Particle41-task/README.md

 Task 1 involves developing a simple application and containerizing it.
 Task 2 involves automating cloud infrastructure deployment with Terraform to host the application.
 Both tasks involve using cloud technologies and containerization best practices.

+# Project Overview

+This repository contains two tasks related to containerization, cloud infrastructure, and Terraform.

+<h2>Task 1: SimpleTimeService</h2>
+Task 1 focuses on creating a simple microservice...

+<h3>Task 2: Terraform Cloud Infrastructure</h3>
+In Task 2, we set up the cloud infrastructure using Terraform.